-SYNTAX: PRINT USING (format), [expr\list] MODE: Run, Command
+SYNTAX: PRINT USING (format), [expr_list]

-The USING() statement is a special PRINT statement formatting option specifier and may ONLY appear following a PRINT statement.
+The USING() statement is a special PRINT statement formatting option specifier and can ONLY appear following a PRINT statement.
 The USING() function is used to cause numeric data displayed in a predefined decimal format.
-When a USING() option is invoked, the desired "format" is stored and used for all subsequent numeric displays until a new USING format is specified or the program terminates.
+When a USING() option is invoked, the desired format is stored and used for all subsequent numeric displays until a new USING format is specified or the program terminates.

-The USING keyword may be abbreviated "U.".
+The USING keyword can be abbreviated "U.".
 The following formats are available with the USING statement.